 Growth in the UK economy in 2007/08 marginally exceeded expectations, at 3.1%.
-Forecasts for the year ahead, however, have been reduced sharply, with the latest Treasury forecast of growth of between 1.75% and 2.25%.
-This forecast is in line with most independent forecasts, for example from the IMF and OECD, even if these focus on the lower end of expectations - i.e. around 2%.
-The average of independent forecasts, published by the Treasury (February 2008), is for growth of only 1.7% for 2008/09.
-Since forecasts for growth have been consistently reduced over the last six months, based on evidence of deteriorating prospects, forecasts for the coming year need to be treated with additional caution.
+Forecasts for the year ahead, however, have been reduced quite sharply, with the Treasury forecasting growth of between 2%-2.5%.
+This forecast is in line with most independent forecasts, for example from the International Monetary Fund and Organisation for Economic Co-operation and Development, even if these focus on the lower end of expectations - i.e. around 2%.
+The British Chambers of Commerce, however, have forecast a growth rate of only 1.9% for 2008/09, based on their assessment of the problems facing the British economy.

 In general terms, as an advanced economy and a major trading nation, the UK should continue to benefit from the major trends of global integration, and global expansion.
 There are other favourable factors, including recent immigration from Eastern Europe (which has eased wage pressures and increased competitiveness), a relatively stable, flexible labour market, an employment rate at close to record levels, and sound regulatory policies.
-However, 'globalisation' is a double-edged sword, and the UK (particularly as a major international banking and finance sector) cannot be immune from the effects of the forecast international slow-down.